DCC-EX/EX-Hardware/EX-Motorshield8874/README.md

 | 10-bit ADC, 1024 count | 5.08 | 4.94 |
 | 12-bit ADC, 4096 count | 1.27 | 1.24 |

-These values have been incorporated into EX-CommandStation's Motor Driver definitions, so selecting `EX8874_SHIELD` as the `MOTOR_SHIELD_TYPE` in config.h will configure it correctly.
+These values have been incorporated into EX-CommandStation Motor Driver definitions, so selecting `EX8874_SHIELD` as the `MOTOR_SHIELD_TYPE` in config.h will configure it correctly.

 ## Track LEDs